pepordev/ConsoleExperienceClassic/README.md

 6. Press A button to place
 7. Press B button on a slot to clear it

+### Using the Virtual Keyboard

+1. Open chat by pressing Enter, clicking the chat input box or accesing from the radial menu
+2. The virtual keyboard will automatically appear in the lower half of the screen
+3. Navigate keys using the D-pad
+4. Press A button to type the selected key
+5. Press LT to toggle between lowercase and uppercase
+6. Press B button or Escape to close the keyboard and cancel typing
+7. Press RT to send the message

+The keyboard supports full QWERTY layout including numbers, letters, and common punctuation marks.

 ## Roadmap

 ### Planned Features